 As is the case with every Indian region, there were numerous kings and empires which conquered and left.
-Then of course there was British colonisation.
+Then of course there was British colonization.
 Interestingly though, the former Kingdom of Mysore was once ruled by the Wodeyars, who were a royal Indian family.
 The Wodeyars of Mysore ended up ruling the kingdom for 500 years.
 They are credited for being the only royal family in Indian history to have ruled a kingdom for so long.

 Up until the Vijayanagara Empire’s prominence, the kingdom of Mysore owed their allegiance to them and considered their leaders as liege.
-This lasted from early 1500s till 1637, when Mysore had received complete Independence.
-Then there was Hyder Ali who ruled Mysore and later his son Tipu Sultan, till the Britishers eventually managed to usurp them.
+This lasted from early 1500s till 1637, when Mysore had received complete independence.
+Then there was Hyder Ali who ruled Mysore and later his son Tipu Sultan, till the British eventually managed to usurp them.
 Another cool fact is that in the early 1900s, Mysore was set to become one of the first planned cities of Asia.

-The city has a reputation for having a royal heritage, thanks to the existence of the Mysore Palace, Rajendra Vilas (Summer Palace), Lalitha Mahal, Jaganmohana Palace and Jayalakshmi Vilas.
+The city has a reputation for having a royal heritage, thanks to the existence of the Mysore Palace, Rajendra Vilas (Summer Palace), Lalitha Mahal, Jaganmohan Palace and Jayalakshmi Vilas.
 Each of those places have a distinct backstory of their own.
 But despite the royal past, Wodeyars didn’t differentiate on the basis of caste.
 If anything, they were known to promote a peaceful coexistence of people regardless of their religion.

 All of this can clearly be reflected in how the city has places of worship of multiple different religions.
 Even today, it wouldn’t matter which religion you follow.
 The city doesn’t discriminate and that stems from a deep rooted history of non-discrimination that was instilled by their former king.
 Pretty fantastic, right?
 Today, even though the city has gone on to evolve, it still remains a heritage city that values traditions.